 - Unbounce: Easy-to-build landing pages to help you convert leads (great blog, too).

-Social media expert: Remember when “social media guru” was on everyone’s business card?
-That title has started to fizzle out, luckily.
-Social, of course, hasn’t.
-Snapchat is here; Facebook is changing constantly.
+Remember when “social media guru” was on everyone’s business card?
+That title has started to fizzle out, thankfully, but social is only continuing to evolve.
 You need someone to stay ahead of the curve.
 A social media expert should be immersed in social culture and best practices, find tactics for engaging your audience (especially through paid social), strategize distribution, and put your brand’s best foot forward on social.

 Social media expert resources: